On limit cycles in regularized Filippov systems bifurcating from homoclinic-like connections to regular-tangential singularities: Introduction

 \item[(ii)] A closed curve $\Gamma$ is said to be a \textbf{$\Sigma-$polycycle} of $Z$ if it is composed by a finite number of $\Sigma-$singularities, $p_1, p_2,\cdots,p_n\in\Sigma,$ and a finite number of regular orbits of $Z$, $\gamma_1, \gamma_2,\cdots,\gamma_n$, such that for each $1\leq i\leq n$, $\gamma_i$ has ending points $p_i$ and $p_{i+1}$, and satisfies that \begin{enumerate} \item $\Gamma$ is a $S^1$-immersion and it is oriented by increasing time along the regular orbits; \item there exists a non-constant first return map $\pi_\Gamma$ defined, at least, in one side of $\Gamma$. \end{enumerate}

 \end{enumerate} \end{definition}

+\begin{remark} Condition $(a)$ in Definition \ref{defpoly} gives the minimality of $\Sigma-$polycycles of $Z,$ i.e. a $\Sigma-$polycycle $\Gamma$ can not be written as union of two or more $\Sigma-$polycycles.
+This condition also establishes the notion of sides of $\Gamma$, which is used in Condition $(b).$ \end{remark}

-Notice that the simplest $\Sigma-$polycycle is the boundary limit cycle.
-In \cite{NovRon2019}, Novaes and Rondon studied $C^n$-regularizations of boundary limit cycles with a even multiplicity contact with the switching manifold.
+We remark that the simplest $\Sigma-$polycycle is the boundary limit cycle.
+In \cite{BonetSeara16}, Bonet and Seara studied $C^n$-regularizations of boundary limit cycles with a local fold singularity with the switching manifold $\Sigma$.
+In \cite{NovRon2019}, Novaes and Rond\'on generalized the results of [1] for contacts of even multiplicity with the switching manifold $\Sigma$.
 For this, the authors investigated how the trajectories of the regularized system $Z_{\e}^{\Phi}$ transits around a visible regular-tangential singularity of multiplicity $2k$.
 They proved that the flow of the regularized system defines transition maps between some traversal sections near the regular-tangential singularity, namely the Upper Transition Map $U_{\e}(y)$ and the Lower Transition Map $L_{\e}(y)$ (see Figure \ref{figreg}).